Wisteria: Ecology

 Wisteria species are used as food by the larvae of some Lepidoptera species, including different kinds of moths.

 Toxicity

-The seeds are produced in pods similar to those of Laburnum, and, like the seeds of that genus, are poisonous.
 All parts of the plant contain a saponin called wisterin, which is toxic if ingested, and may cause dizziness, confusion, speech problems, nausea, vomiting, stomach pains, diarrhea and collapse.
 There is debate over whether the concentration outside of the seeds is sufficient to cause poisoning.
-Wisteria seeds have caused poisoning in children and pets of many countries, producing mild to severe gastroenteritis and other effects.
+Some Japanese sources assure that parts of the W. floribunda can be eaten at certain stages if prepared properly and in moderate amounts: young shoots and leaves may be eaten after blanching or boiling before serving with rice or fried while seeds may be consumable if harvested between July to September when they are not bitter.
+Nevertheless, wisteria seeds outside that caveat have caused cases of poisoning in children and pets of many countries, producing mild to severe gastroenteritis and other effects.